-If you're a blogger with graphic design ideas you will want to use the right graphic design programs.
+If you're a blogger or entrepreneur and need to create graphics than you will want to use the right graphic design programs.
 Adding visually appealing graphics to your blog is one way to make it stand out and reinforce your brand.
 In addition to blog graphics you will need to create pins for Pinterest, social media graphics and more.
 If you're just starting out, you may not have the budget or want to spend the money for professional graphic design software.
 The industry standard is Adobe, with products like Photoshop, Illustrator and InDesign.
 These are the programs I use and prefer because they offer quite a bit of options.
 The company developed Adobe Creative Cloud, a monthly paid subscription alternative instead of spending hundreds of dollars to own the software.
 Many believe paid pro tools are the only way to go if you want to produce quality graphics.
 But there are some free options that are pretty good.
 Keep these in mind when deciding whether to go with free or paid graphic design tools.

 Paid Graphic Design Programs

 If you really enjoy designing and feel you may want to learn advanced techniques in the future, paid design tools may be worth the money.
-There are tons of tutorials online to help you learn almost everything you’d want to know about programs like Photoshop and Illustrator.
+There are tons of tutorials as well as paid and free graphic design classes online to help you learn almost everything you’d want to know about programs like Photoshop and Illustrator.
 Programs by the same company are compatible with each other, so it's easy to take a project from one application and use it in another.
 You can also send your work to other designers if you want to hire someone to add finishing touches or complete a larger project.
 Besides the cost, you'll have to take into account the time it takes to learn the programs.
 If you're going to spend the money on these then you really need be committed to learning them.

 Free Graphic Design Programs